ibm-cloud-docs/account/exporting-usage.md

 #### Account summary CSV version 1.0
 {: #account-summary-csv-version-1-0}

-You will get CSV version 1.0 if the data that you're viewing is from October 2023 to March 2024.
+You get CSV version 1.0 if the data that you're viewing is from October 2023 to March 2024.

 | CSV Header          | Description                                        |
 |---------------------|-------------------------------------------------|